nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

    :local:
    :depth: 2

-The Bluetooth® mesh sensor sample demonstrates how to set up a basic mesh Sensor Server model application that provides sensor data to one :ref:`bt_mesh_sensor_cli_readme` model.
+The Bluetooth® Mesh sensor sample demonstrates how to set up a basic mesh Sensor Server model application that provides sensor data to one :ref:`bt_mesh_sensor_cli_readme` model.
 Five different sensor types are used to showcase different ways for the server to publish data.
 In addition, the samples demonstrate usage of both :ref:`single-channel sensor types and sensor series types <bt_mesh_sensor_types_channels>`, as well as how to add and write to a sensor setting.